-Welsh rugby: WRU sponsor voices concern over allegations
+WRU boss Steve Phillips must go, says sexual violence adviser

 Admiral, another WRU partner, said in a statement: "Our culture is of paramount importance to us, so naturally the cultures of the partners we work with are also important.
 While this is a matter for the WRU, given the serious nature of the allegations made, we have and will remain in discussion with them."

+And Vodafone, which sponsors Welsh women's rugby, said in a statement it was "concerned about the nature of the allegations made and are in regular communication with the WRU".

+It added: "At Vodafone we believe that sport can be a force for good, and through our partnerships we seek to make a positive and progressive difference to fans and wider communities."

-Welsh women's rugby former manager Charlotte Wathan told BBC Wales Investigates she considered suicide due to what she described as a "toxic culture" of sexism at the WRU.
+Welsh women's rugby ex-manager Charlotte Wathan described a "toxic culture" of sexism at the WRU.

-She also said a male colleague said in front of others in an office that he wanted to "rape" her.
+She also said a male colleague had said in front of others in an office that he wanted to "rape" her.

-Another female former WRU employee, a mother-of-one, said she wrote a manual for her husband in case she killed herself.
+Another female former WRU employee, a mother of one, said she wrote a manual for her husband in case she killed herself.

 Since those allegations were made, Amanda Blanc, now chief executive of insurance company Aviva, has come forward to say she told the WRU it had a "deep rooted" culture and behavioural problems and that a union-commissioned review into the women's game was "beyond disappointing" and verged on "insulting to women".